You are here:

 In order to succeed in a claim that a defect constitutes a ‘major defect’ for the purposes of the Act, evidence in proceedings before the Tribunal must:

-Further information / assistance regarding the issues raised in this article is available from the authors, Jenny Finlay-Jones, Partner, or Isabella Rebellato, Lawyer, or your usual contact at Moray & Agnew.
+Further information / assistance regarding the issues raised in this article is available from the author, Isabella Rebellato, Lawyer, or your usual contact at Moray & Agnew.